notevenclosetomyrealnameatal/dagger/docs/learn/1003-get-started.md

 ls -la
 ```

-This React application will use Yarn to build a static website with the following directories and files.
+This React application will use Yarn to build a static website with the following directories and files:

 ```bash
 -rw-r--r--   ...
 794 Sep  7 10:09 package.json